 60% of consumers feel engaged/positive with a brand or company after reading custom content on their blog (Source: ContentPlus)

-Why do you need a content marketing strategy?
+Why do you need a B2B content marketing strategy?

-A story I typically see, content creators begin creating content with no content marketing strategy.
-The content is okay, but I always end up asking these important questions to them.
+Content creators will sometimes begin creating content with no content marketing strategy.
+The content is okay, but I always end up asking these important questions.